dojo/widget-core/README.md

 					v('button', { onclick: this._next }, ['Next']),
 					// `this.shouldFocus` is passed to the child that requires focus based on
 					// some widget logic.
 If the child is a widget it can then deal with that
 					// however is necessary.
-It may have internal logic of it's own and pass
+The widget may also have internal logic and pass
-					// it's own `this.shouldFocus` down further or could apply directly to a
+					// its own `this.shouldFocus` down further or could apply directly to a
 					// VNode child.
 					w(FocusInputChild, {
 						key: 0,